upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 ```

 {{< hint "note" >}}
 If you use Kuttl to validate composites, managed resources _must_ be named uniquely.
-It is sometimes helpful to have a nestable composite which sets this unique name.
+It's sometimes helpful to have a nestable composite which sets this unique name.
 {{< /hint >}}

 #### 3. Composing resources from multiple Crossplane providers